apache/mesos/docs/configuration/master.md

     --slave_reregister_timeout=VALUE
   </td>
   <td>
-The timeout within which an agent is expected to re-register.
+The timeout within which an agent is expected to reregister.
-Agents re-register when they become disconnected from the master or when a new master is elected as the leader.
-Agents that do not re-register within the timeout will be marked unreachable in the registry; if/when the agent re-registers with the master, any non-partition-aware tasks running on the agent will be terminated.
+Agents reregister when they become disconnected from the master or when a new master is elected as the leader.
+Agents that do not reregister within the timeout will be marked unreachable in the registry; if/when the agent reregisters with the master, any non-partition-aware tasks running on the agent will be terminated.
 <b>NOTE</b>: This value has to be at least 10mins. (default: 10mins)
   </td>